BurnsN-Prog/Megaline-Analysis/README.md

 # Megaline Analysis

 ## Project Aim:
-Analyze customer usage data to determine which mobile plan — Surf or Ultimate — is more profitable for Megaline and recommend a structure for a new plan.
+Analyze customer usage data to determine which mobile plan — Surf or Ultimate — is more profitable for Megaline.

 ## Tools Used:
 - Python